Insurance Terms and Definitions

 Exclusions: Your insurance may not pay for every health care service you need.
 Exclusions are the services which are not covered.
 Generally, you’re expected to pay the full cost of “excluded” or non-covered services.

-Explanation of Benefits (EOB): When you receive a health care service and the claim has been processed, the insurance company will often send you a document explaining how the services were covered and which services were not covered.
+Explanation of Benefits (EOB): When you receive a health care service and the claim has been processed, the insurance company will often send you a document explaining how the claims for services were processed and any services that were not covered.

-In-Network Provider/Contracted Provider: Most health insurance companies “preselect” a list of health care providers who sign a contract with the insurer.
+In-Network Provider/Contracted Provider: Most health insurance companies contract with health care providers who sign a contract with the insurer.
 Generally, in-network providers agree to accept “discounted” rates for services.
 The client co-pay and/or coinsurance will be based on this amount.
-An insurer may also contract with specific providers because their success rate, quality of care, and other factors are good.
+An insurer may also contract with specific providers because of their success rate, quality of care, and/or other factors.

 In Minnesota, it's the Commerce Commissioner